-Recipe for Coconut Tres Leches Cake – Despite the detailed instructions, it is quite simple to make.
+Despite the detailed instructions, this Coconut Tres Leches Cake is quite simple to make.
 And perfect for a party since it must be prepared ahead of time and allowed to refrigerate.

 Coconut Tres Leches Cake